nyanlinnthant4430/DevOps_World_Population/Readme.md

 ---

-## Step 8: Follow the Code of Conduct
+## Phase 8: Follow the Code of Conduct

 * Maintain professional and respectful communication.
 * Ask questions or clarify requirements early.